zabbix/zabbix/templates/power/apc_ups_snmp/README.md

 This template was tested on:

-- APC UPS Symmetra LX
+- APC UPS Symmetra LX (without external batteries)

 ## Setup